ticklemepark/illumio-logs/README.md

 3. **Output**:
    - A CSV file listing each tag and its corresponding count.
-   - A CSV file listing each port/protocol combination and its corresponding count.
+   - A CSV file listing each port/protocol combination that appears in the lookup and its corresponding count.

 ## Assumptions